-As for just some of the most glaring examples, African Americans are being devastated by the currently raging COVID-19 pandemic.
+As for just some of the most glaring examples, Black Americans were devastated by the COVID-19 pandemic.

 We are both contracting the virus, and dying from it at double the rate to be expected as proportionate to the national population.

 Additionally, Blacks in this country suffer the highest rates of high blood pressure, are afflicted with diabetes at nearly twice the rate of white adults, have the highest number of deaths from heart disease and stroke and a Black person’s life expectancy is three years shorter than that of the average white person.

 The outlook for countering health disparities like these, and many others negatively impacting the longevity of African Americans loom like a stationary dark cloud.